conestack/yafowil.documentation/docs-source/architecture.rst

 If you work with YAFOWIL for the first time it probably feels a bit different compared to other multiple class inheriting, schema based forms.
-Instead YAFOWIL uses simple callables in several places.
+Instead YAFOWIL uses simple callables at several places.
 You never need to inherit any class from yafowil.* (and if you think you need to you don't understand its architecture).

 Callables are used for every extensible aspect of YAFOWIL.
-They are bundled and passed - as blueprints - to a factory.
+They are bundled as blueprints and used via the factory.

 Widget
 ------